p44/Play-Kafka/README.md

 About
 --------------

-What tha app does.
+What the application does:

-* Click a button to PUT action that captures the current server timestamp
+* A button (PUT /tick) captures the current server timestamp
-* The timestamp is captured in a json block that is produced to a kafka topic
+* The timestamp is formatted to a json block
+* The json is produced to a kafka topic
-* The json is consumed from the kafka topic and broadcasted by iteratee chanel
+* The json is consumed from the kafka topic and broadcast to iteratee chanel
-* The UI displays a feed of consumed timestamps from the kafka topic
+* The UI displays a feed of consumed timestamps from the kafka topic (GET /feed/tick)

 Screenshot